onitake/canhat/README.md

 and a CAN transceiver IC.
 It is possible to use both 3.3V and 5V transceivers, provided that that logic levels on the serial interface do not exceed safe thresholds.
-The controller is powered by the 3.3V rail, so in theory can't handle 5V logic levels.
+The controller is powered by the 3.3V rail, so in theory can't handle 5V logic levels well.
+Using current-limiting resistors, it should still work without damage.
 See [Overview of 3.3V CAN Transceivers] for more information on 3.3V CAN bus operation.

 The voltage for the transceiver can be selected by soldering 0Ω jumpers or